bishalk21/habit-tracker-software/api/README.md

 - npm install toastify-js
 - import toastify-js to App.js
 - import toastify-js to register.js to use toastify-js (toast only) to show the toast message

+# created alert on form submit

+# User login on the client side

+- get methodin userRouter.js
+- get user in usermodel and pass the user data to the userRouter.js